 They have now begun to print and sell books, several of which I have seen.
 They are not the kind the people need.
 They are not calculated to inform the mind in any thing that is good or useful.
 They are well adapted to irritate and provoke the mind to a contempt for every thing which is really holy.
 One of them now before me shows their contempt for Christianity and love for their own way.
-They try to defend themselves in the following manner:-the prophets had more than one woman, so may we.
+They try to defend themselves in the following manner :- the prophets had more than one woman, so may we.
 To this I have told them, that the prophets were mere instruments through whom the word of God was handed to us.
 We do not make saviours of them in any one way; we are not to copy their infirmities, but their good actions.
-Moses did not choose more than one companion; why not follow him in this thing?
+Moses did not choose more than one companion ; why not follow him in this thing?
 But without going to the prophets, your own consciences condemn you in many things, and if you do not find a Saviour before death, God will surely justify that condemnation.
-In could not produce one, he answered, "As European.
+In another place they say that the Jews de- the man who used them, they were not his, manded a miracle of our Lord, but as he nor of Musalman origin, but taught by some could not produce one, he answered, "As European.